Editor's Note: This story has been updated May 31, 2022, to reflect the first shipment of the dozer to the U.S.

-The cab, with lots of glass for better visibility, will be similiar to the company’s new line of excavators and wheel loaders.
-Controls will also be similar.
+The cab, with lots of glass for better visibility, is similar to the company’s new line of excavators and wheel loaders.
+Controls are also similar.
 Visibility is further increased by a narrow front engine box, and Doosan hid the air-intake pre-cleaner under the hood so it won’t block the operator’s view.

 Other standard features include an 8-inch touchscreen display, rearview camera, front and rear LED lights, and rear side wiper blades.
-It will have keyless entry and push start.
+It has keyless entry and push-button start.

-The company says it has an agreement with Trimble to install mastless 3D machine control as an option.
-The controls will be standard electro-hydraulic, and the operator will be able to adjust control speed.
+The company says mastless 3D machine control and guidance can be installed as an option.
+The controls are standard electro-hydraulic, and the operator can adjust control speed.

 Mooyoung Park, Doosan engineering manager, said Doosan was mindful of the U.S. labor shortage and is designing the dozers to be easy and comfortable to operate.
-Safety features include a seat with an automatic cut-off sensor, so when the operator stands up, the machine will stop.
+Safety features include a seat with an automatic cut-off sensor, so when the operator stands up, the machine stops.

 Other preliminary specs on the DD100 prototype: